 Also known as balloon glasses, a cognac class is a type of cocktail glass specifically designed for those who enjoy cognac and brandy.
 The shape of the glass is perfect for enthusiasts who wish to really enjoy the aroma profile of their drink.

-Cognac glasses are mainly used by experts and connoisseur or drink critics.
+Cognac glasses are mainly used by experts and connoisseurs or drink critics.

-Cognac glasses are not to be confused to snifters, which are a little taller and narrower than the cognac glasses.
+Cognac glasses are not to be confused with snifters, which are a little taller and narrower than cognac glasses.
 They are used for bourbon, brandy and whiskey and are also ideal for enjoying the flavours and aromas of the drink.

 Both cognac and snifter glasses were created to ease swirling the liquid without spilling, so one can really smell the full flavour profile of the drink.